ABOUT US

 WHO WE ARE

-We have some rigging and paddling clinics during the season which helps to introduce new members to our club and familiarize them with the location of boats and equipment.
+We have some rigging clinics during the season to help introduce new members to our club and familiarize them with the location of boats and equipment.

-The club’s constitution requires that the executive be elected by the membership at the Annual General Meeting (held each March/April), when the budget and annual fees are set.
+The club’s constitution requires that the executive be elected by the membership at the Annual General Meeting in November, when the budget and annual fees are set.
 The club is limited to 35 family memberships in order to preserve its informality – a family being defined as any two adults, with their dependent children, resident in the same household.

 CLUB HISTORY